Inochi2D/inochi2d/README.md

 ### NOTE
 Currently not in the dub database use `dub add-local (inochi2d folder) "1.0.0"` to add inochi2d as a local package.
 You can then add `inochi2d` as a dependency as can be seen in `examples/basicrender`

+&nbsp;

+---

+The Inochi2D logo was designed by [James Daniel](https://twitter.com/rakujira)